When people stop using birth control, they may experience side effects, including irregular menstrual cycles, cramping, acne, and weight changes.

 The side effects are temporary and may include acne, weight changes, and changes in mood.
 IUD removal can sometimes cause vaginal bleeding, which should disappear within a few days.

-Always consult with a doctor before stopping hormonal birth control.
+Other side effects that signal the need for urgent medical care include a fever, chills, and excessive bleeding.
+An individual should always consult a doctor before stopping hormonal birth control.
 They can recommend how to do it safely and describe what to expect.